VikParuchuri/vikparuchuri.com/source/_posts/2013-07-17-figuring-out-which-simpsons-character-is-speaking.markdown

 -- Homer Simpson
 ```

 This leaves us in a good spot.
-We have labelled the speakers, and although it isn't great, it is a good starting spot, and it will enable us to do some additional analysis later on.
+We have labelled the speakers, and although it isn't great, it is a good starting spot, and it will enable us to do some additional linguistic analysis later on (which is what I originally wanted to do).

 We could potentially make this better in a lot of ways: